alysalah83/Math-Duel-game/README.md

-#Math deul Game
+# Math deul Game

-a game that test your speed at math by solving some equations and pick it solve between 20 card !
+A game that tests your speed in math by solving equations and choosing the correct answer from among 20 cards.
+It can also be a great educational game for students to improve their calculation speed!